Trans Inclusion Statement

 - policies relating to equality, diversity and inclusion;

 - policies relating to bullying, harassment and victimisation; and

 - training on such issues.

 - Have confidential and supportive ways of reporting any experiences of discrimination, bullying, harassment or victimisation of trans, non-binary or gender fluid barristers and employees.
-The Bar Council also offers resources to help with reporting and addressing these issues, including an anonymous hotline and reporting bullying tool, which can be accessed via our website here.
+The Bar Council also offers resources to help with reporting and addressing these issues, including an anonymous hotline and reporting bullying tool, Talk to Spot.

 - Seek to ensure that trans, non-binary, and gender fluid issues affecting chambers are addressed with respect.